webmaxru/serverless-challenge/README.md

 # Azure Functions Code Challenge
-## Want an awesome Azure IoT DevKit?
+## Want an awesome prize?
 Time to code!

 Do you want to get an [Azure IoT DevKit](https://microsoft.github.io/azure-iot-developer-kit/) and learn about Azure Functions?
 Then you only need 5 minutes and a browser to play our code challenge!
 Ready?
 Let's start!